Managing your property so you have peace of mind

 All of the managed services described above can exponentially increase the effectiveness of on-site security staff.
 Remote monitoring provides an extra set of eyes on demand, all the time, expanding security by keeping watch on amenity spaces such as gyms, roof decks, and pools after hours to ensure that only residents are using them.

 POM Technologies believes that residents should be able to arrive, depart, and live in their building securely and safely.
 That’s why we specialize in creating comprehensive and integrated security solutions to meet the specific needs of condos and apartment buildings.
-Contact us today at 212.688.2767 or through our online form for a free consultation on how smart technology and the right procedures can improve your building’s security.

 Latest posts by Peace of Mind Technologies (see all)